FlaviaTG/BioPopWork/README.md

 ```
 for
 #### Make the plot
-With the generated data its possible to make your own costume plot using -R flag.
-We are going to try the plot that comes with PSMC program and generate the data for a costum plot in R using the generated file with extension ".0.txt."
-See R code/script `PSMC-costum-plot.R` for costum plots of all individuals in one plot.
+With the generated data, its possible to make your costume plot using -R flag.
+We will try the plot that comes with PSMC program and generate the data for a custom plot in R using the generated file with extension ".0.txt."
+See R code/script `PSMC-costum-plot.R` for custom plots of all individuals in one plot.
 ```
 psmc_plot.pl -R -u 0.221e-8 -g 1 Green-jay_TGCGAGAC_UNPLACED_plot sample.TGCGAGAC.UNPLACED.consensus.psmc
 ```

-## 8) Genome-Evironmental-Association analysis
+## 8) Genome-Environmental-Association analysis
 Look for regions in the genome that are associated to environmental conditions.
-Above you have generated the BayPass format file and you also have the covariance environmental matrix file per populations ``
+Above you have generated the BayPass format file and you also have the covariance environmental matrix file per population ``
 ### load requirements for ByPass
 ```
 module load gcc/9.1.0
 BayPass=/scratch/08752/ftermig/programs/baypass_2.3/sources
+BayPass=/work2/08752/ftermig/stampede2/apps/baypass_2.3/sources
 ```
-First you need to sacale your variables.
+First, you need to scale your variables.
 This could take 40min hour for 2 chromosomes
 ```
 $BayPass/g_baypass -npop 2 -gfile ./BayPass-format-test-ZW-thin.txt -efile ./cov-Bio1-pop.txt -scalecov -outprefix Scale-var-Bio1
 ```
-Now you need to create a omega file obtained by a first analysis under the core model or the IS covariate mode with your scaled variables
+Now you need to create an omega file obtained by a first analysis under the core model or the IS covariate mode with your scaled variables
 ```
 $BayPass/g_baypass -npop 2 -gfile ./BayPass-format-test-ZW-thin.txt -efile ./Scale-var-Bio1_covariate.std -omegafile Scale-var-Bio1_mat_omega.out -outprefix anacoreZW
 ```
-Try to run the core model to compare it with th AUX model and you need to use the omega file generated above
+Try to run the core model to compare it with the AUX model and you need to use the omega file generated above
 ```
-$BayPass/g_baypass -nthreads 40 -npop 2 -gfile ./BayPass-format-test-ZW-thin.txt -efile ./Scale-var-Bio1_covariate.std -covmcmc -omegafile Scale-var-Bio1_mat_omega.out -outprefix anacoveZW
+$BayPass/g_baypass -nthreads 8 -npop 2 -gfile BayPass-format-test-ZW-thin.txt -efile Scale-var-Bio1_covariate.std -covmcmc -omegafile Scale-var-Bio1_mat_omega.out -outprefix auxcoveZW
 ```
-The above comands will generate files for the final GEA analysis under model AUX.
-These are going to be the input for the final Run.
+The above commands will generate files for the final GEA analysis under model AUX.
+These are going to be the input for the last Run.
 ```
-$BayPass/g_baypass -nthreads 40 -npop 2 -gfile BayPass-format-test-ZW-thin.txt -efile cov-Bio1-pop.txt -auxmodel -omegafile Scale-var-Bio1_mat_omega.out -outprefix Aux-var-Bio1
+$BayPass/g_baypass -nthreads 8 -npop 2 -gfile BayPass-format-test-ZW-thin.txt -efile Scale-var-Bio1_covariate.std -auxmodel -omegafile Scale-var-Bio1_mat_omega.out -outprefix Aux-var-Bio1
 ```
-#### Load R scripts to evalute models and plot final results
+#### Load R scripts to evaluate models and plot final results
-To evaluate the models and plot final results you need to use the source R code `baypass_utils.R`.
-Examples on how to use it are in file `BayPass-PLOTS.R`
+To assess the models and plot final results, you need to use the source R code `baypass_utils.R`.
+Examples on how to use it are in the file `BayPass-PLOTS.R`
 You can get the variant outliers from the betai.out output by selecting the columns like this
 ```
 less 2anaux1B_summary_betai.out | tr -s '\ '| awk -F ' ' '{print $1"\t"$2"\t"$3"\t"$4"\t"$5"\t"$6}'| sort -m | awk '{ if ($6 > 3) {print $1"\t"$2"\t"$3"\t"$4"\t"$5"\t"$6}}' > Outliers-Bio1-aux.txt
 ```
-you can be more specific and select outliers with certain BF value > 10 for STRONG STRENGTH SELECTION
+you can be more specific and select outliers with a certain BF value > 10 for STRONG STRENGTH SELECTION
 ```
 less Outliers-Bio1-aux.txt |awk '{ if ($6 > 10) {print $1"\t"$2"\t"$3"\t"$4"\t"$5"\t"$6}}' > Strong-Outliers-Bio1-aux.txt
 ```